CapitanCrauZ/rain-forecast-in-australia/readme.md

 - Weather

 ### Model
-a model trained with randomforestclassifier was used in jupyter notebook and imported with the joblib library
+The model was trained with randomforestclassifier was used in jupyter notebook and imported with the joblib library

 ### Functions
 Functions used in this project: